Fixed Income Explanation, Types, and Impact on Economy

 Low-interest rates might trigger inflation.
 That's because there's too much liquidity chasing too few goods.
 If inflation doesn't show up in consumer spending, it might create asset bubbles in investments.

 You can also use Treasury yields to predict the future.
 For example, an inverted yield curve usually heralds a recession.
 When that happens, it has the same effect on mortgage interest rates.
-It affects demand for real estate, which supports 6 percent of the economy.
+It affects the demand for real estate, which supports 6 percent of the economy.
 Bonds affect mortgage interest rates because they are competing with the same investors.
 When bond rates fall, then mortgage rates must too.

 The demand for Treasury notes is one also of the three factors that affect the value of the dollar.
-That's because both are seen as safe haven investments, and tend to rise and fall together.
+That's because both are seen as safe-haven investments, and tend to rise and fall together.
 But sometimes the expectation of high-interest rates will drive up demand for the dollar.

 Demand for fixed income investments skyrocketed after the 2008 recession.
 That's because the Federal Reserve's expansionary monetary policy kept interest rates at a record low for seven long years.
 Risk-averse investors shifted more of their portfolios to fixed income products.
 They needed to maintain payments at the same level.